-

 CMMC 2.0 noncompliance will be a deal breaker.

-The DOD is expected to include CMMC 2.0 compliance requirements in RFIs, RFQs, PFPs and contracts.
-Compliance will be a mandate soon.
-The time to get ahead of it is now.
+The DOD is including CMMC 2.0 compliance requirements in RFIs, RFQs, RFPs and contracts.
+Compliance is a mandate.
+The time to act is now.

 AIM™